MicrosoftDocs/windows-itpro-docs/windows/application-management/svchost-service-refactoring.md

 ## Memory footprint

-Be aware that separating services increases the total number of SvcHost instances, which increases memory utilization.
+Separating services increases the total number of SvcHost instances, which increases memory utilization.
 (Service grouping provided a modest reduction to the overall resource footprint of the services involved.)

 Consider the following example: